 2. The sizes and number of compartments of the cargo tank.

-3. The cargo tank number issued by ARB.
+3. The cargo tank number issued by CARB.

 4. A statement that the tank has been tested according to the annual test procedures prescribed in § 3.1 of this certification procedure and complies with the corresponding performance standards.